MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

     In the output, under **Text**, you can see the audio transcibed into text.

-## Explore text to speech in Foundry's Speech Playground
+## Explore text to speech in Foundry

 Now let's see how Azure Speech can generate audible speech from text.